top of page

 U.S. CUSTOMS

-The transponder fee again this year will include a U.S. Department of Agriculture annual entry fee.
-The cost for the transponders will be $752.85 each and will fulfill the user fee required for all crossings during the calendar year for the vehicle to which they are assigned.
-Individual trip fees can be purchased at the border crossings for vehicles without transponders—the per-trip fee for the US.
-Customs and the U.S. Department of Agriculture fee is $19.60 per crossing into the U.S. This entry fee will be used to find illegal products entering the U.S.
+This year's transponder fee will again cover the U.S. Department of Agriculture's annual entry fee.
+Each transponder costs $942.53 and satisfies the user fee for all crossings throughout the calendar year for the designated vehicle.
+Vehicles without transponders can pay individual trip fees at border crossings—the per-trip fee for U.S. Customs and the U.S. Department of Agriculture is $20.80 per entry into the U.S. This entry fee is utilized to detect illegal products entering the U.S.

 CONNECTICUT

-The state's mileage tax started on January 1, 2023.
-Carriers must register for the tax and obtain a Highway Use Fee Permit.
-Copies of this permit must be carried in the vehicles that go to the state.
+The mileage tax in the state was implemented on January 1, 2023.
+Carriers are required to register for this tax and acquire a Highway Use Fee Permit.
+Vehicles traveling to the state must carry copies of this permit.

 Monthly tax filings will range from 6.54 cents per mile for 26,000 GVW vehicles to 17.5 cents per mile for vehicles over 80,000 GVW.
 An 80,000 GVW vehicle will pay 10 cents per mile.

-If you have not contacted us on establishing an account in Connecticut and obtaining a Highway Use Fee Permit do so as soon as possible.
+If you have not contacted us about establishing an account in Connecticut and obtaining a Highway Use Fee Permit, do so as soon as possible.

 OREGON

-Oregon no longer requires the weight receipt in the truck and did away with the $8.50 per unit fee.
-All vehicles that operate in Oregon must be on file with the state before entering the state.
+Oregon no longer requires a weight receipt for trucks and has abolished the $8.50 per unit fee.
+All vehicles operating in Oregon need to be registered with the state before entering.
 The vehicle list must be updated annually by the end of the year with the state.
-Motor carriers will not receive a renewal application; all changes must be done online.
+Motor carriers will not be sent a renewal application; all updates must be done online.

 • New Mexico has not granted an extension at this time.

-• New York Highway Use tax decals 25th Series will be enforced on January 1, 2025.
+• New York Highway Use tax decals 25th Series will be valid until December 31, 2027.

 We want to take this opportunity to wish you a Merry Christmas